justinpricer/Food-trucks/README.md

 # Usage

-A data base that generates food truck locations in ATX.
+A database that generates food truck locations in ATX.
 Easily searchable based on type of food truck.
 Provides location by address and phone number.
 Allows user to input data and share information not listed with others